kylephillips/wp-nested-pages/readme.txt

 = 1.5.5 =
 * Redesign of post type settings page, with additional options added
 * Thumbnail support added to nested/sort view.
-Visit Settings > Nested Pages > Post Types to enable post thumbnails.
+Visit Settings > Nested Pages > Post Types to enable post thumbnails and set optionsm.
 * Ability to customize quick edit fields for each post type added.
 Visit Settings > Nested Pages > Post Types to hide specific fields from the quick edit interface for each post type.
 Please note: specific fields are still hidden depending on the current user's roles/capabilities.
 * Bulk delete functionality added
 * When adding multiple pages, the option to set them as hidden in the nav menu is now available.